 Feel free to contact your subject librarian to recommend materials for the LRC, create new LibGuides for your courses, and any other issues relating to your department and the library.

 We will be happy to teach information literacy classes to your students to give them an overview of library services and search techniques.
 These classes can be tailored to meet the needs of your specific class and assignments.
-To request an information literacy class, just complete the request form linked above.
+To request an information literacy class, just complete the request form.
 Faculty may also bring their classes to the LRC for general research.
 Just give us a heads up beforehand by calling us at (910) 938-6237 or by e-mail: firstname.lastname@example.org

 Because of staff and space considerations, and because we wish to give our students the best possible instruction, it is asked that instructors schedule classes two weeks in advance.
 This gives us time to find an available computer lab so that students may have hands-on experience with library resources.
 For questions or further information, contact Sally Goodman, Head Librarian at (910) 938-6793 or by e-mail: email@example.com

 Through the library, faculty have access to Choice Reviews Online.
 Choice provides reviews of recent and forthcoming academic publications.
 Click on the current issue link to access this month's issue and browse the reviews in your discipline.
 If there is an item you would like to see the library add to the collection please contact Sally Goodman, Maria Fesz, or Garrison Libby.
 You may also submit other suggestions by completing the online suggestion form.
 Don't hesitate to contact any of the librarians with questions and feedback.

 We are constantly working to remove old, outdated books and bring new and updated material to improve our collection.
 We welcome faculty input to help strengthen our collection.
 Your expertise can help us develop an even stronger library collection.
 Is there a book that you think would benefit students?
 Let us know!